-The fundamental attribution error is a cognitive bias that causes people to underestimate the influence of environment-based situational factors on people’s behavior, and to overestimate the influence of personality-based dispositional factors.
+The fundamental attribution error is a cognitive bias that causes people to underestimate the influence of situational (environment-based) factors on people’s behavior, and to overestimate the influence of dispositional (personality-based) factors.

 Essentially, this means that the fundamental attribution error causes people to assume that other people’s actions are less affected by their environment than they actually are, and to assume that those actions are more affected by their personality than they actually are.